 Comparing yourself to others doesn’t provide useful information so let’s try something else, something more productive.

 Compare yourself to yourself.
+Here is a way to make a comparison help you.
 Pay attention to your progress over time.
 Notice your improvement.
 As long as you’re making headway, you have a good reason to be excited!
 Strive to become better each day.

 Limit your exposure to social media.
 In theory, social media exists to connect people.
 In actuality, social media is often used as a way of showing off and often presents a false reality.
 What you get is someone’s best attempt to make their life look better than it really is.
 Everyone, except you, seems to be living a spectacular life.
 It’s not true.
 (Check out this video to see what I am talking about!)